ms-us-rcg-app-innovation/sap-integration-landing-zone-accelerator-dev/bicep/JWTtoBasicReadme.md

 	</validate-jwt>
 ```

-We can also perform auth decisions based on the passed claims.
+We can also perform initial auth decisions based on the passed claims.
 In this case we are examening the audience claim and confirming the desired value is present.

 ```xml
 	<validate-jwt header-name="Authorization" failed-validation-httpcode="401" failed-validation-error-message="Unauthorized.
 Access token is missing or invalid" output-token-variable-name="jwt-token">